K\"ahler-Einstein metrics on stable varieties and log canonical pairs: Singular Kähler-Einstein metrics

 \subsection{Singularities of stable varieties}

 In this paragraph, we intend to give a more precise overview of the notion of semi-log canonical singularities.
 As we will just touch on this topic, we refer to the nice survey \cite{Kov} for a broader study.
 Other good references are \cite{Kollar, KSB}.\\ In the following, $X$ will always be a reduced and equidimensional scheme of finite type over $\CC$, and we set $n:=\dim X$.
+We emphasize again on the fact that $X$ will not be irreducible in general.